 - Have a greater risk of getting infected if not cared for properly

-If the initial injury is large or deep, a scab may not form quickly.
-You may need special medical attention or stitches to close the wound so it can heal quicker.
+If the initial injury is large or deep, a scab might not form quickly.
+You might need special medical attention or stitches to close the wound so it can heal quicker.
 Doing so will decrease the chance of infection and disfigurement to your face.

 Seek medical care also if the injured area: